Login with Patreon

 She closed her eyes and settled on the bed as she crossed her legs in the lotus position, trying to feel her magic.
 Trying to get a sense of her surroundings and her body.

-After what felt like an eternity, she could feel the magic flow into her body… and flow out as if she were a sieve.
+After what felt like an eternity, she could feel the magic flow into her body… and flow out as if her skin were a sieve.

 ‘Stay in!’ she roared in her mind, willing all her being to follow the command.

 For half a heartbeat, the magic flowing through her flesh paused.
-Then, the moment passed, and the power poured out of her skin again.
+Then, the moment passed, and the meagre power drained away in an instant.

 Juno collapsed on her bed, heaving heavily.
 Her head felt as if it had been struck by a bludger.

 She did not need it all.
-Just enough to try and Disapparate at the border of Black Manor and step into the Fidelius, would see her safe.
+Just enough to try and Disapparate to the border of Black Manor and step into the Fidelius.
+That would see her safe.
 But even that seemed impossible—at her current rate, Juno might as well give up and wait the potion out.
 But what if they fed her another dose, then?
 What if they figured out how to smuggle her out of Wizarding Britain?

 Just as Juno was ready to give up, a voice, old and patient, echoed in her mind.